KrishnaRekapalli/aind-sudoku/README.md

 # Artificial Intelligence Nanodegree
 ## Introductory Project: Diagonal Sudoku Solver

 #### This is the first project of a series of projects in Artificial Intelligence Nanodegree with Udacity.

-I forked the existing code and implemented the naked twins strategy and diagonal sudoku functionality
+#### I forked the existing code and implemented the following strategies
+   elimination
+   only choice
+   naked twins
+   search
+   diagonal sudoku

+#### All the implementations are in solution.py